bathing bridge in skansen

 I’ve done the hard work of testing out these 5 spas in the southern part of Sweden just for you to make it easier to find your wellness-vibe.
+I’ve also added some good-to-know tips at the end.
 Enjoy!

 WHY SWEDEN

-I live in Denmark, where it’s very expensive –also spa – so I go to the southern part of Sweden, where it is much cheaper.
+I live in Denmark, where it’s very expensive –also spa – so I go to the southern part of Sweden, where it is much cheaper and is within easy reach of Copenhagen.
 You can also go find places in Germany or The Baltic states.
 Most of these spas are placed in small town with long bathing history.

 Top SPA in Skaane